mesosphere/marathon/docs/articles/deployments.md

 - wait for the task to be up and running
 - should any health checks be defined, wait for them to become green

 Afterward, the deployment is considered finished and is removed from Marathon state.
-Now, given enough resources in the cluster, no special resource [constraints](constraints.md) (e.g. service should be launched on a specific agent) launching a task usually takes on the order of a few seconds.
+Now, given enough resources in the cluster and an absence of special resource [constraints](constraints.md) (e.g. service should be launched on a specific agent), launching a task usually takes a few seconds.
 However, sometimes it can take a while to launch a service.
 Typical reasons for that might be:

 - Not enough available cluster resources
 - Resources are available but specific constraints have to be fulfilled (e.g specific agent)